scionproto-contrib/csnet/docs/getting-started.md

 - SCION sockets require topology information (via the `scion_network` object).
 - Sending packets requires not only the destination IP address and port but also the destination IA (`scion_ia`).
-The IA is a combination of the ISD identifier and the AS number of an AS (e.g. `2-ff00:0:222`).
+The IA is a combination of the ISD identifier and the AS number (e.g. `2-ff00:0:222`).
 The IA can be found in the `isd_as` field of the `topology.json` of an AS.
 - When sending data to a destination host, the path the packet should take through the SCION network can be explicitly defined.
 Available paths to a specific destination AS can be retrieved with `scion_fetch_paths()`.